IgniteUI/igniteui-docfx/en/components/general/how-to/how-to-customize-theme.md

 @include theme($palette: $custom-palette, $schema: $dark-material-schema);
 ```

-As you can see, the code generation changed from the specific `@include light-theme($light-material-palette);`, which is the default theme and palette, to a generic [`theme()`](../../themes/sass/global-themes.md) include, which provides as parameters our custom color palette and a [dark material schema](../../themes/sass/schemas.md) for the theming structure.
+As you can see, the code generation changed from the specific `@include light-theme($light-material-palette);`, which is the [default theme](../../themes/sass/presets/material.md) and [color palette](../../themes/palettes.md), to a generic [`theme()`](../../themes/sass/global-themes.md) include, which provides as parameters our custom color palette and a [dark material schema](../../themes/sass/schemas.md) for the theming structure.
 The running Angular app result looks like this now:

 <img class="responsive-img"  src="../../../images/general/theming-walkthrough/getting-started-dark-app.png" />

-We want to dig deeper and customize a specific [component theme](../../themes/sass/component-themes.md) in our application and we will do this by bringing in the CSS variables for the grid toolbar theme only.
+We want to dig deeper and customize a specific [component theme](../../themes/sass/component-themes.md) in our application and we will do this by bringing in the CSS variables for an individual component theme, in this case the grid toolbar theme.

 ```scss
 @include core();